mvwick/Scripts_Masterarbeit/README.md

 In the following are explained some workflows, which aim to facilitate the begin of the work with the GGE-DTS.

 ## Where to start?
 It is the first time I am here.
-1. Get the data, the data is saved separately on sciebo, not public.
+1. Get the data; the data is saved separately on sciebo, not public.
 Without the data you can not run any of the scripts.
 Go to the sciebo repository `sciebo\DTS Data` and download it, this script repository is included there.
 2. `my_database_script.ipynb` gives a first overview and should be the first notebook you run.
-It can be run with the default libraries of Anaconda.
-3. Set up environment: Install plotly and kaleido, all other libraries are part of Anaconda by default.
-If you need a more detailed explanation see [Set up python environment](#set-up-python-environment)
+3. Set up environment: Install plotly and kaleido, all other used libraries are part of Anaconda by default.
+If you need a more detailed explanation see [Set up python environment](#set-up-python-environment).
 4. You now have a first overview of the data and should be able to run all scripts.

 ### Set up python environment
+If you are familier with python you dont need this section.
+I will explain one option how you can install all libraries and get the scripts to run.
+By the way I am (usually) a windows guy.
 I use [Anaconda](https://www.anaconda.com/products/individual) as package manager.
-In some scripts I use libraries which are not installed by default in Anaconda.
-I will explain one option how you can install all libraries get the scripts to run.
-By the way I am (usually) a windows guy.
+In some scripts, I use libraries which are not installed by default in Anaconda.
-1. If you are new to python install [Anaconda](https://www.anaconda.com/products/individual), if not you wont need this explanations anyway.
+1. If you are new to python install [Anaconda](https://www.anaconda.com/products/individual).
-2. You can use a editor from Anaconda, personally I use a different one: [VSCode](https://code.visualstudio.com/).
+2. You can use an editor from Anaconda, personally I use a different one: [VSCode](https://code.visualstudio.com/).
 VSCode is an editor for everything, you need to install extensions for different file types.
 Install the following ones: Jupyter, Pylance and Python.
 3. Open the anaconda prompt (found in Anaconda Navigator or Search) and install the following libraries, they are not by default installed from Anaconda.
 ````
 conda install -c plotly plotly